usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 ### Service design and delivery standards (21st Century IDEA & USDS Playbook)

-Modern software isn’t just about code—it’s about delivering effective services that meet user needs, comply with the law, and adapt over time.
+Modern software isn’t just about code, it’s about delivering effective services that meet user needs, comply with the law, and adapt over time.
 The 21st Century Integrated Digital Experience Act (IDEA) and the U.S. Digital Services Playbook set specific expectations for how software supporting government services should be designed and delivered.

 Contracting officers should understand these frameworks to write solicitations that support human-centered, standards-compliant digital service delivery.
-Section 280 of the FY2023 NDAA also promotes modular contracting and HCD in acquisition planning—making it easier for agencies to build flexible, responsive digital tools.
+Section 280 of the FY2023 NDAA also promotes modular contracting and HCD in acquisition planning, making it easier for agencies to build flexible, responsive digital tools.

 When federal agencies build or buy digital services, focusing on the people who will use them is critical.
-This approach is called **Human-Centered Design (HCD).** It means engaging with users throughout the development process—not just at the beginning or the end—to ensure the product meets their needs.
+This approach is called **Human-Centered Design (HCD).** It means engaging with users throughout the development process, not just at the beginning or the end, to ensure the product meets their needs.
 Human-centered design focuses on the needs, behaviors, and feedback of end users of a product or service.
 Consider making user research a contract deliverable, including usability testing, accessibility audits, and multiple feedback loops to validate success.

 HCD places special emphasis on **accessibility, usability, and continuous feedback.** Digital tools should be easy for everyone, including people with disabilities.
 That’s where **Section 508 compliance** comes in, requiring things like screen reader compatibility, keyboard navigation, and appropriate color contrast.
 But accessibility alone isn’t enough—systems should be usable and continually improved based on real-world feedback.
 Agencies can achieve this by building in regular user testing, collecting performance data, and listening to feedback.